Target 3Q sees shoppers adding "indulgences" to cart along with groceries

 By comparison, Target in the third quarter opened 10 new stores, completing its 2010 new store program, and completed more than 100 remodels for a total of 341 for year.

-To date, Target is operating 462 general merchandise stores that incorporate the expanded food "as well as hundreds of sited with our expanded and updated design in several departments," including home, he said.
+To date, Target is operating 462 general merchandise stores that incorporate the expanded food "as well as hundreds of sited with our expanded and updated design in several departments," including home.

 We would love your feedback!